abmajith/verilog-riscV32I-machine/README.md

-Here, we are not listing the *arithmetic I-type* instruction and verilog operations in detail, since it is almost the same procedure as *arithmetic R-type* instructions, The only procedure difference is, that there is no second source register address *addr_rd*, instead, we have *Iimm* (a signed extension of the immediate field).
+Here, we are not listing the *arithmetic I-type* instruction and verilog operations in detail, since it is almost the same procedure as *arithmetic R-type* instructions, The only difference is, that there is no second source register address *rs2* and hence no second operand, instead, we have *Iimm* (a signed extension of the immediate field) as the second operand.

 But wait a minute, we have 9 variants in this type, and we don't have *funct7*, how exactly do we choose the correct instruction for execution by just using *funct3*? <br />
 Ans: Let's go back and read *arithmetic I-type instructions*, now we know that only overlapping can happen for *SRLI, SRAI* when *funct3==101*.
 So?
-Recall once more information, for doing shift operations in a 32-bit instruction register, we need only 5 LSBs of immediate field, the remaining 7 bits are not needed, when the compiler or assembler produces such code, it will use this space to inform the hardware to choose either *SRLI* or *SRAI*.  <br />
+Recall one more information, for doing shift operations in a 32-bit instruction register, we need only 5 LSBs of immediate field, the remaining 7 bits can be used efficiently, when the compiler or assembler produces such code, it uses this space to inform the hardware to choose either *SRLI* or *SRAI*.  <br />
+It is an important point to remember when creating the respective *Verilog* module, as it happens to me, I spend a lot of time debugging the *SRA* immediate instruction (code in the subfolder *RV32I_VonNeumanArch*). <br />

 *RISC-V* has specification for this operation, if imm[10]th bit (i.e instruction 30th bit) is zero it has to perform *SRLI* otherwise it has to perform *SRAI*.

-For the sake of completeness let's list all the uncovered instruction type except for fence and system instructions *EBREAK, ECALL*.
-We will postpone the discussion of the system and fence call as much as possible!

 **Load and Store Instructions**
 *RV32I* is 32-bit address space that is byte-addressed, (i.e a 32-bit address will point to a byte memory).
-In *RV32I*, all the arithmetic instructions only operates on CPU registers(*X0 to X31, PC*), never on the memory.
+In *RV32I*, all the arithmetic instructions only operates on CPU registers(*X0 to X31, PC*), it never perform computation directly on the memory data.
+It loads data from memory, perform some computation within the registers and safely write back to the memory.

 -**Store S-type Instructions**
 It has 3 variants, they are